preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Spanakopita is a Greek pastry filled with spinach and cheese

-Filo pastry and feta cheese are two staples of Greek cuisine that are combined to create this delicious Greek dish.
-Spanakopita, or Greek spinach pie, is one of the best foods in Greece for vegetarians and offers a salty crunchy pie topping over layers of crumbly hot feta.
-The spinach is traditionally layered throughout the pie and mixed in with a creamy dill and egg sauce.
+Filo pastry and feta cheese are two staples of Greek cuisine that are combined to create this delicious dish.
+Spanakopita, or Greek spinach pie, is one of the best traditional Greek dishes for vegetarians and offers a salty crunchy pie topping over layers of crumbly hot feta.
+The spinach is traditionally layered throughout the pie and mixed with a creamy dill and egg sauce.
 The overall effect is that of a perfectly crispy vegetarian lasagne that’s often served as a starter on restaurant menus.

 Baklava